NichtsHsu/usb-regulus/README.md

 ### Linux

 1. Install [Qt6](https://www.qt.io/download) and select GCC x64 toolkit.

+    Or, if you are working on a higher version of Linux, which contains the qt6 package, such as Ubuntu 22.04, just install it:

+    ```bash
+    sudo apt install qt6-base-dev qml-qt6 qtcreator # qtcreator is optional
+    ```

-2. Install necessary C++ compiling enviroment, such as `build-essential`, `g++`, `make`, `cmake` and so on.
+2. Install necessary C++ compiling packages, such as `build-essential`, `g++`, `make`, `cmake` and so on.
 3. Install `libusb-1.0` and `libudev`.
 For an example, on Ubuntu:

     ```bash
     sudo apt install libusb-1.0-0-dev libudev-dev
     ```

 4. Open Qt Creator, and select this project, then build.

-Or, if you would like to build with terminal:
+    If you would like to build with terminal:

     ```bash
     cd usb-regulus
     mkdir build
     cd build
-    {Your Qt Install Path}/gcc_64/bin/qmake ..
+    qmake ..
     make
     ```

+    If your shell complains `command not found: qmake`, please use `{Your Qt Install Path}/gcc_64/bin/qmake` instead.

 5. Run with `./usb-regulus` command.
+Or, write a [desktop entry file](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html) for it.
-5. Copy the `assets` folder under build directory together if you want to copy the `usb-regulus` binary file.
+6. Remember to copy the `assets` folder under build directory together if you want to copy the `usb-regulus` binary file.

 ### MacOS